-When Norway produces oil it follows very strict regulations controlling the associated natural gas that is produced.
+When Norway produces oil, it follows very strict regulations controlling the associated natural gas that is produced.
 Oil production is not permitted to start until it has been shown how the associated natural gas will be handled.
-For shale oil production in the USA a completely different set of rules apply.
+For shale oil production in the USA, a completely different set of rules apply.
 Now that natural gas production is not profitable they are burning it.
 Here is the headline of an article that I recently read in the Daily Mail, What a waste!
-Picture from space reveals how new U.S. oil field is burning off enough gas to power Chicago AND Washington - because it’s cheaper than selling it. ” The fact that production of shale oil is increasing without utilising the associated natural gas has meant that the USA has become the world’s leading nation for flaring off of gas rather than using it.
+Picture from space reveals how new U.S. oil field is burning off enough gas to power Chicago AND Washington – because it’s cheaper than selling it. ” The fact that production of shale oil is increasing without utilizing the associated natural gas has meant that the USA has become the world’s leading nation for flaring off of gas rather than using it.
 NASA has recently released an image that shows the light from the USA at night.
 Below, you can see this image and some of the associated text from Mail Online.

 This NASA satellite image shows how the gas being burned off at the Bakken oil field in North Dakota is almost as bright as the light emitted from major U.S. cities such as Minneapolis-St Paul and Chicago

 The rapid increase in shale oil production means it is now often more economical to ‘flare off’ unwanted gas than to sell it.
 As a result, one field in North Dakota, the state leading the energy revolution, is now burning off enough gas to power all the homes in Chicago and Washington D.C. combined.